ccarabine/memory-game/README.md

 ## New game modal

-A modal pop up will be displayed with a main heading and have two clickable buttons .
+A new game modal pop up will be displayed with Paw Patrol logo and two clickable buttons .
--	1. “Start game” button  - when the user clicks on the button, the user would be able to begin the memory game.
-All moves, final score and bonus questioned answered will be set to zero.
--	all cards will show the back face
+-	1. “Play New Game” button  - when the user clicks on the button, the user would be able to begin the memory game.
+All moves, matched card numbers will be set to zero.
+All cards will show the back face
--	2. “Rules” button– when the user clicks on button, a modal pop up will appear which will allow the user to read the rules of the game.
+-	2. “Rules” button– when the user clicks on button, the rules modal pop up will appear which will allow the user to read the rules of the game.

 ## Rules Modal
 The rules modal  is accessed from the new game modal once the user clicks on the “rules” button.
-The user can read the rules of the game and click close to bring them back to the new game modal.
+The user can read the rules of the game and click close [x] to bring them back to the new game modal.

 ## The game
-Once the user initiates the game by clicking “play” from the new game modal, the user will be presented with the memory game.
+Once the user initiates the game by clicking “Play New Game” from the new game modal, the user will be presented with the memory game.
 3 rows of 4 cards ,totaling 12 cards to choose from which will have a backcard image displayed on each of the cards as default.
 The user can click only on 2 cards at a time.

-If they match two cards they will remain up turned and display the front of the card – cartoon characters.
+If they match two cards they will remain up turned and display the front of the card – Paw Patrol characters.
+The matched pairs counter will increment by 1

-A bonus question modal popup  will appear and ask the user to answer the name of the cartoon character from a choice of 3.
-If they answer correctly they get extra points, if they get the answer incorrect they continue on with the game.

 The number of moves will update and increment by 1 when a user has selected 2 cards

-The bonus question will increment by 1 when the user has selected the correct answer

 When all 6 pairs are successfully chosen, the finish game modal popup will appear

-The user can restart the game at any point by clicking the “restart game” button.
+The user can restart the game at any point by clicking the “New game” button.
 A confirmation modal will appear to confirm there choice whether to continue game or start a new game.

 ## Confirmation Modal
-The confirmation modal  is accessed from the memory game page, once the user clicks “restart”.
-The user can decide wether to click on “restart” which will goto the new game modal or they can click on “continue”  to carry on with the current game
+The confirmation modal  is accessed from the memory game page, once the user clicks “New Game”.
+The user can decide wether to click on “New Game” which will goto the new game modal or they can click on “continue”  to carry on with the current game

 ## Finish game Modal
 When all 6 pairs are successfully chosen, a modal pop up  will appear with
 * the Score
 * number of moves
-* number of bonus questions calculated

 Score calculated by the follow formula if moves are